OSL - LHR

 How much is a round-trip flight from Oslo Gardermoen Airport to London Heathrow Airport?

-What’s the cheapest day of the week to fly from Oslo to London Heathrow Airport?
+What’s the cheapest day of the week to fly from Oslo to London?

 The average price of all round-trip flights from Oslo Gardermoen Airport to London Heathrow Airport clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to London Heathrow Airport on a Tuesday and more expensive on a Sunday.
-On your return trip to Oslo, you should consider flying back on a Tuesday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to London on a Saturday and more expensive on a Sunday.
+On your return trip to Oslo, you should consider flying back on a Thursday, and avoid Mondays for better deals.

 What is the cheapest month to fly from Oslo Gardermoen Airport to London Heathrow Airport?